weakish/docs-en/views/rest_sms_api.md

 You can specify the value of `smsType` parameter as `voice` to send the verification code via phone call.
 The phone call will only tell the verification code to the user.
-You cannot send other information to users this way.
+You cannot send other information to users in this way.

 ```sh
 curl -X POST \